EPA 608 Changes in 2020

 Are you aware of the EPA 608 changes in 2020?
 This post will briefly explain what changes have occurred; how they impact your facility; how they impact corporate sustainability initiatives; and what you need to be on the lookout for moving forward.

 Because, just when it appeared that all the new compliance requirements per the EPA Update were certain into the foreseeable future for servicing or disposing, it thus proved to be otherwise.

 The world of HVAC/R compliance is as fast-changing as ever, as anyone who has ever taken open book certification exams on type I, type II, and type III for certification programs will know.
 For everything from high pressure appliances to the simplest of operations, there is always something new to be learning.
 Here’s what you should pay attention to in regards to the EPA changes in 2020 to make sure you are in compliance, as well as to ensure you are meeting environmental sustainability initiatives and decreasing your environmental footprint.

 On March 11, 2020, the EPA published a new final rule, “Protection of Stratospheric Ozone: Revisions to the Refrigerant Management Program’s Extension to Substitutes,” found at 85 FR 14150.

-Essentially, this new final rule, which took effect on April 10, 2020, revised certain refrigerant management requirements a part of the Section 608 Update to maintain service repair.
+Essentially, this new final rule, which took effect on April 10, 2020, revised certain refrigerant management requirements and testing services a part of the Section 608 Update to maintain service repair.
 Both Section 608 and 609 are important for HVAC/R technicians, since they need to know about it for EPA certification and pass the exam for universal certification.

 Specifically, it revised the appliance maintenance and leak repair provisions at 40 CFR 82.157 by making this part now only apply to equipment using refrigerants that are ozone-depleting substances (ODS), such as CFCs and HCFCs.